waste-of-kindergarten/xpython37-v0.1/python/Doc/library/mailbox.rst

 .. seealso::

-   `maildir man page from Courier <http://www.courier-mta.org/maildir.html>`_
+   `maildir man page from qmail <http://www.qmail.org/man/man5/maildir.html>`_
-      A specification of the format.
-Describes a common extension for supporting folders.
+      The original specification of the format.

    `Using maildir format <https://cr.yp.to/proto/maildir.html>`_
       Notes on Maildir by its inventor.
 Includes an updated name-creation scheme and details on "info" semantics.

+   `maildir man page from Courier <http://www.courier-mta.org/maildir.html>`_
+      Another specification of the format.
+Describes a common extension for supporting folders.

 .. _mailbox-mbox: